All posts

 Is it easier for UK nationals to open a US bank account than for other non-residents?

-Yes, structurally.
-The UK passport's trust score in US compliance systems, the UK's FCA regulatory recognition, the depth of US-UK financial information sharing under FATCA, and the absence of capital controls all reduce the friction that UK nationals face.
-This does not make approval automatic — Mercury still reviews each application individually — but UK nationals report higher approval rates than the non-resident average.
+Yes.
+The UK passport's compliance trust score, FCA regulatory recognition, deep FATCA data sharing, and zero capital controls all reduce friction.
+Approval still isn't automatic — Mercury reviews every application — but UK nationals report higher approval rates than the non-resident average.

 Do I need a US LLC to open a US bank account?

-For Mercury and Relay, yes — a US-registered entity (LLC or Corporation) with an EIN is required.
-For Wise, no — Wise accepts entities from multiple jurisdictions, including UK Ltd companies.
-A UK founder with a UK Ltd can open a Wise Business account and receive US account details (ACH routing number) without forming a US entity.
-However, certain US payment processors and platforms require a US entity, not just a US-denominated account.
+For Mercury and Relay, yes.
+You need a US-registered entity (LLC or Corporation) with an EIN.
+For Wise, no. Wise accepts UK Ltd companies and other non-US entities.
+You can get US account details (ACH routing number) without forming a US entity.
+But certain US payment processors and platforms require an actual US entity, not just a USD-denominated account.

 Will HMRC know about my US bank account?

 Yes.
-Under the FATCA intergovernmental agreement between the US and the UK, US financial institutions report UK-person account information to the IRS, which transmits it to HMRC.
-This is automatic and applies to all accounts above the reporting thresholds.
-UK tax residents are required to report worldwide income on their Self Assessment return regardless of FATCA — but FATCA data exchange means HMRC has an independent verification source.
+Under the FATCA intergovernmental agreement, US financial institutions report UK-person account data to the IRS, which sends it to HMRC.
+Automatic, applies to all accounts above reporting thresholds.
+You're required to report worldwide income on Self Assessment regardless, but FATCA gives HMRC an independent way to verify it.

 How do I transfer money from my UK bank to Mercury?

-Mercury receives international wires.
-The process: initiate a GBP-to-USD international wire from your UK bank, using Mercury's wire transfer details (bank name, routing number, account number, SWIFT code).
-The conversion happens at your UK bank's exchange rate, which generally includes a 1.5-3% markup.
-A more cost-effective path: transfer GBP from your UK bank to Wise (free if using a UK bank transfer), convert GBP to USD within Wise at the mid-market rate (~0.41% fee), then transfer USD from Wise to Mercury via ACH or domestic wire.
+The cheaper route: transfer GBP from your UK bank to Wise (free via UK bank transfer), convert GBP to USD within Wise at mid-market (~0.41% fee), then send USD from Wise to Mercury via ACH or domestic wire.
+More steps, but you keep an extra 1-2.5% of every conversion.

 Can I use my UK bank account directly for my US LLC instead?

-A UK bank account cannot serve as the LLC's US business bank account for most purposes.
-US payment processors (Stripe, PayPal) require a US-domiciled bank account for payouts.
+Not really.
+Stripe and PayPal require US-domiciled accounts for payouts.
 US clients paying by ACH need a US routing number.
-US tax obligations (estimated payments to the IRS) are paid from US bank accounts.
-The UK bank account serves the founder's personal side — receiving converted funds from the US entity — not the entity's operational side.
+IRS estimated payments come from US accounts.
+Your UK bank account works for the personal side — receiving converted funds from the entity — but not for the entity's operations.

 Key Takeaways

-• UK nationals face lower US banking friction than most non-residents — the UK passport's compliance trust score, FCA regulatory recognition, and the depth of US-UK financial information sharing all contribute to higher approval rates
+• UK nationals face lower US banking friction than most non-residents, thanks to the passport's compliance trust score, FCA regulatory recognition, and deep FATCA data sharing

-• Mercury provides FDIC-insured US business banking in USD; Wise Business provides multi-currency capability with native GBP accounts and mid-market conversion rates — the two serve different structural functions
+• Mercury handles FDIC-insured US banking in USD; Wise Business handles multi-currency with native GBP accounts and mid-market conversion rates.
+Different jobs, both needed.

-• The Mercury + Wise dual-account pattern is the most common arrangement for UK founders — banking redundancy at zero marginal cost, with currency conversion capability that a USD-only account cannot provide
+• Mercury + Wise is the default dual-account pattern for UK founders: banking redundancy at $0/month with currency conversion a USD-only account can't provide

-• No UK capital controls restrict transfers to or from US accounts — unlike founders from China or India, UK nationals face no government-imposed limits on cross-border money movement
+• No UK capital controls on transfers to or from US accounts.
+Unlike China or India, the GBP is freely convertible with no government caps.

 References